TITLE 77: PUBLIC HEALTH

 E) all required information concerning completion of previously approved projects for the facility and/or applicants has been submitted;

-F) when the project proposed contains major medical equipment, the cost of the equipment to be acquired has been provided;
+F) the cost of the equipment to be acquired has been provided if the project contains major medical equipment;

 G) all persons who are applicants have been identified and the applicants that hold the license and that will operate the facility have provided documentation from the Illinois Secretary of State that the applicant is registered to conduct business in Illinois and is in good standing or, if the applicant is not required to be registered to conduct business in Illinois, evidence of authorization to conduct business in other states;

-I) verification that the applicant has fulfilled all compliance requirements with all existing permits that have been approved by HFSRB;
+K) the applicant has verified that compliance requirements with all existing permits approved by HFSRB have been fulfilled;

-J) documentation of compliance with the Flood Plain Rule under Illinois Executive Order #2006-05;
+L) compliance with the Flood Plain Rule under Illinois Executive Order #2006-05 has been documented;

-K) documentation of compliance with the requirements of the Illinois State Agency Historic Resources Preservation Act; and
+M) compliance with the requirements of the Illinois State Agency Historic Resources Preservation Act has been documented; and

-2) An application shall be incomplete if any of the elements described in subsection (c)(1) are not present or if additional information or documentation is required to clarify a response.
+4) An application shall be deemed incomplete if any of the elements described in subsection (c)(3) are missing or if additional information or documentation is required to clarify a response.
 Failure to address an applicable criterion or to respond that an applicable criterion does not apply to the proposed project shall be a basis for deeming the application incomplete.

-3) If an application fails to include any of the elements described in subsection (d)(1) or if additional information or documentation is required to clarify a response, the application shall not be scheduled for consideration by HFSRB until such time that the required information is submitted and accepted.
+5) If an application fails to include any of the elements described in subsection (c)(3) or if additional information or documentation is required to clarify a response, the application shall not be scheduled for consideration by HFSRB until the required information is submitted and accepted.

-4) Applications received after 8:30 a.m. shall be deemed as being received the following business day.
+6) Applications received by HFSRB staff after 8:30 a.m. shall be deemed as being received the following business day.

-5) Within the completeness review period, HFSRB shall notify the applicant in writing of whether the application is substantially complete and, in the case of an incomplete application, the reasons the application is incomplete.
+7) During the completeness review period, HFSRB shall notify the applicant in writing or by electronic means at dph.hfsrb@illinois.gov of whether the application is substantially complete and, in the case of an incomplete application, the reasons the application is incomplete.

-6) If the application is complete, the completion date shall initiate the review period.
+8) If the application is complete, the completion date shall initiate the review period.
 If the application is incomplete, the applicant shall be allowed 45 days after notification to provide all necessary information to complete the application.
 Upon receiving all requested information, HFSRB staff shall again review the application for completeness and shall notify the applicant of its decision.
-If HFSRB staff find that the application remains incomplete at the end of the allotted response period, the application shall be declared null and void, and all fees paid forfeited.
+If HFSRB staff finds the application remains incomplete at the end of the 45-day response period, the application shall be declared null and void, and all fees paid forfeited.

 HFSRB NOTE: The applicant is responsible for assuring that HFSRB receives the requested information within the prescribed time frame.